Jordan · tool

 Essentials

-- Comfortable Walking ShoesEssentialYou will be walking extensively on uneven, sandy, and rocky terrain.
+- Comfortable Walking ShoesEssentialPetra involves extensive walking over uneven, sandy, and rocky terrain.

-- Reusable Water BottleEssentialStay hydrated in the desert climate.
-Water refill stations are scarce inside Petra.
+- Reusable Water BottleEssentialStay hydrated in the desert heat.
+Refill stations may be limited inside the site.

 Clothing

-- Long-Sleeved ShirtEssentialProtects from sun exposure and is respectful of local culture.
+- Long-Sleeved ShirtEssentialProtects against sun and is respectful for cultural sites.

-- Scarf or ShawlUseful for sun protection, warmth in the evenings, and covering shoulders when visiting religious sites (though Petra is primarily a historical site).
+- Scarf or ShawlUseful for extra sun protection, warmth in the evening, or covering shoulders when needed.

 Health & Safety

-- Sunscreen (High SPF)EssentialThe desert sun is intense and can cause severe burns.
+- Sunscreen (High SPF)EssentialThe desert sun is extremely strong, even outside of summer.

 Destination-specific tips

-- •Tap water is generally not recommended for drinking; stick to bottled or purified water.
+- •Tap water is generally not recommended for drinking; stick to bottled or filtered water.

 Plan the rest of your Petra trip